mattmilburn/strapi-plugin-snippets/README.md

 If true, unmatched `codes` will remain unparsed in response data, otherwise they are replaced with an empty string.

 #### Example
-Consider a scenario where we have 2 snippets, one called `SNIPPET_ONE` and another called `SNIPPET_TWO` and both will be replaced with the string "foobar".
-We also have an entity with a `title` and `summary` fields where both fields use snippets.

-The snippet named `SNIPPET_MISSING` does not actually exist and will either be replaced with an empty string or ignored completely.
-See the example below.

 ```js
 // ./config/plugins.js`